LoadStar822/Genome-Classifier-Performance-Evaluator/README.md

 - Calculate total running time and memory usage of each classifier
 - Upcoming: Analyze the accuracy and AUPR of each classifier for a comprehensive evaluation

+## 🔗 Dataset Download

+You can download the dataset used for this project from the following link: [Genome Classifier Dataset](https://drive.google.com/file/d/1Hs8Is1sn5eAuPsjlYM__ZHQQt5osyJrJ/view?usp=sharing).

 ## 🚀 Getting Started

 1. Clone the repository